 The town hosts numerous other festivals too: the Polar Bear Plunge on New Year's Day, Perch Derby (April-May), Friday the 13th, Fish Fest (July) and Christmas Fest (Dec).
 You could also take in some live theatre at the Lighthouse Festival Theatre, the former town hall/entertainment hall, which has been hosting live performances on and off since it opened more than 100 years ago.

-Eating in Port Dover Ontario
+Dining in Port Dover Ontario

 Perch and pickerel are the specialties at the Terrace Room at the Erie Beach Hotel.
 The family restaurant has been run by the Schneiders since 1946.
 Order a big platter and share it with a friend.
 Don’t forget their famous celery bread either.